Val Cenis Course

 Pets allowed with supplement : No

-Some of the courses are in the Vanoise National Park, where dogs are prohibited.
+Some of the trails are located in the Vanoise National Park, where dogs are not allowed.